-This church had an amazing number of very godly deacons.
+This church had a number of very godly deacons.
 They were good men who took their calling to serve seriously.
-Over the years, I forged wonderful relationships with several of them and still call them friends and visit with them.
+Over the years, I forged excellent relationships with several of them and still call them friends and visit with them.

 The night we met in the kitchen, I asked about the deacons.
-They were also at the meeting, where they decided to fire me.
-Knowing the friendships I had with these men, I asked, “How did the deacons feel about this?”
+They were also at the meeting where they decided to fire me.
+Knowing my friendships with these men, I asked, “How did the deacons feel about this?”
 I was told, “real good.”
 That they were in full agreement with the elders’ decision.

-That turned out to not be true.
+That turned out not to be true.
 Within a week, one of the deacons contacted me and even sent me his own notes from the meeting, which told a very different story from the cut-and-dry one I was given.
-A couple of weeks later, another deacon came to the apartment where my family was then living, asking for permission to leave the church (I told him to stay).
-Another sent me a check for another weeks’ pay.
-I don’t think any of those men still attend that church.
+A couple of weeks later, another deacon came to the apartment where my family was living, asking for permission to leave the church (I told him to stay).
+Another sent me a check for another week’s pay.
+I don’t believe any of those men still attend that church.

 Cats and Collies

-Lyle Schaller wrote in his book, “Looking in the Mirror,” about the dichotomies that play out in churches of different sizes.
+In his book, “Looking in the Mirror,” Lyle Schaller wrote about the dichotomies that play out in churches of different sizes.
 He compared them to cats and collies.

 Churches under 35 members are like cats, Schaller says.
-They’re very independent–you can’t own a cat.
-They want to be fed and cared for, and they expect the pastor to do that.
-They want food in times of crisis but otherwise stay out of their personal space.
+They’re very independent—you can’t own a cat.
+They want to be fed and cared for and expect the pastor to do that.
+They want food in times of crisis but, otherwise, stay out of their personal space.